 If you want to know more about backpacking or hostel life then send me an email (email@example.com) – and if I can’t help you, in the majority of cases I will know somebody who can.

-Maybe I can also inspire you to visit some of the wonderful places that I have been to or simply to read some more from some of the other fantastic travel bloggers who are out there, exploring in your behalf.
+Maybe I can also inspire you to visit some of the wonderful places that I have been to or just to follow some of the other travel bloggers who are out there, exploring in your behalf.

 Hostels range from the cheap and cheerful to a more luxurious ‘glamping’ experience with accommodation in yurts or tents.
 Some hostels are downright dirty but most are bright and airy with cool artwork which is often painted by travellers as they pass through.

 You can choose between party hostels where the action and interaction is non-stop or more tranquil places where lazing around quietly in hammocks is the norm.